No question about it, self-belief is the most important mental skill.

 Belief and trust eventually become the ONLY difference between those who eventually reach continued success and those who don’t or can’t sustain it.

 Confidence is King.
 In the game of chess, when the king dies, the game is over!
 So, it’s how the game is lost!
-Once we lose our self-assuredness, it’s tough to get it back.
+If there is a loss of confidence and self-assuredness, it’s tough to get it back.
 We have to start a new game.

 So, what’s the only way to overcome a loss of confidence?